 With what we've discussed so far, it may seem like social status never changes - that you are stuck with one status forever.
 This is mostly true of a closed system of social stratification in which status is ascribed from birth.
 In a closed system, there is little to no social mobility, which is a change in position within the social hierarchy.

 However, in an open system of social stratification, status is achieved through merit or effort.
 In this meritocracy, as it is sometimes called, social mobility is more likely.
 Some people move downward in social status because of failure, disgrace, or illness.
 Others move horizontally, maybe switching jobs at the same level of the social hierarchy.
-And the fortunate few are able to move upward.
+And the fortunate few can move upward.
 We love stories of individuals who rise to fame from humble beginnings, such as Oprah Winfrey and J.K.
 Rowling.

 The United States and the United Kingdom both use a class system, an open system of social stratification that divides the population into separate classes whose members have different access to society's resources.
-There are typically economic and cultural differences between classes.
+There are typically economical and cultural differences between classes.
 The rich, who are part of a higher class, are sometimes described as the 'haves' and the poor as the 'have-nots.'

 As an open system, social mobility between classes is possible through education and certain opportunities.
 At times, even blood relatives may have different social standings.
 However, there are disadvantaged groups that have much more difficulty changing status than others.
 The U.S. class system, which we'll discuss in depth in another lesson, is broadly divided into three main layers: upper class, middle class, and lower class.
 Again, those in the lower class that have come from disadvantaged backgrounds have much more difficulty moving up in society.